-The internet is lacking any reference to my hand-cranked Triang go-kart from the 1970s…
+The internet was lacking any reference to my hand-cranked Triang go-kart from the 1970s

-…so it’s my duty to fill that information vacuum so that anyone else looking for reference to this innovative little go-kart won’t be as disappointed as I initially was.
+I felt it was my duty to fill the information vacuum – so that anyone else looking for reference to this innovative little go-kart won’t be as disappointed as I initially was.

 My brother Steve and I each had one of these Triang go-karts in around 1973.
 I don’t know how we got them or whether they were new or second-hand (we were pretty poor in those days) but I remember us both racing down the bumpy, steep little alley behind our house on the them.